Om Prakash Lal: Personal life

 Lal was married to Smt.
 Sobha Devi in 1956.
 The couple had four sons and one daughter.
 Lal's death on November 22, 2020, at the age of 79 at RIMS, Trauma Centre and Central Emergency in Ranchi, Jharkhand, was mourned by Chief Minister (CM) of Jharkhand Shri.
 Hemant Soren, colleagues, friends, and the people he served throughout his political career.
 His funeral was conducted with state honours at Lilori Temple, Katras, Dhanbad, Jharkhand.
-Shri Badal Patralekh, Agriculture Minister, along with numerous MLAs, MPs, and district administrative officers, were present during the ceremony..
+Shri Badal Patralekh, Agriculture Minister, along with numerous MLAs, MPs, and district administrative officers, were present during the ceremony.

-Legacy

-Lal's legacy in his unwavering commitment to the welfare of the people and his contributions to the development and governance of Bihar.
-His rebellion against the Coal Mafias', basket system and subsequent reforms in the coal transportation process demonstrated his dedication to social justice.
-Lal's memory will be cherished, and his political career revered as a testament to his dedication, seriousness, and concern for the betterment of society.